CDUCK04/CI-103-Final-Project-/README.md

 This project, developed by Team 6, is a game prototype designed and implemented in Unity with core functionality powered by C#.
-It showcases essential gameplay elements like character controls, NPC management, and environment interaction, all built within a modular, scalable code structure.
+It features essential gameplay elements such as character controls, NPC management, and environmental interaction, all organized within a modular and scalable code structure.
-Through the integration of object-oriented principles and modular code organization, the project delivers a solid foundation for gameplay that can be further expanded and enhanced.
-Me Teimurazi Bakuradze worked on back end and wrote 99% of the code while other members helped me with UI/UX, frontend and with the assembly of the enviroments.
-This project was very important to us and each member has put significant time in working on this.
+By leveraging object-oriented principles and modular code organization, the project establishes a robust foundation for gameplay that can be further expanded and enhanced.
+I, Teimurazi Bakuradze, led the backend development and wrote all the code, while my team members focused on UI/UX, frontend design, and environment assembly.
+Each member invested significant time and effort, making this project a collaborative and meaningful experience for our team.

 Key Features
 Character Controls: Implements responsive player controls using the Unity Input System, enhancing the player experience with smooth movement and interaction.